 - While we don’t want to assign good and bad values to foods, healthy and less healthy are pretty clear.
 I’ve limited the less healthy choices to special days and field trips.
 I try not to include them daily.

-- Water, every day… I usually skip juice, preferring real fruit instead, which is in keeping with the American Academy of Pediatrics recommendations (PDF).
+- Water, every day… I usually skip the juice, preferring real fruit instead, which is in keeping with the American Academy of Pediatrics recommendations (PDF).

 - Reduce and reuse.
 We’ve all become more eco-conscious so re-usable lunch boxes and containers are the way to go.
 Here are some great options, including a bento-box style, ideal for a kid like mine who never quite embraced the sandwich, preferring a little of this and that for her lunch.
 Also check out Sigg water bottles, here.

 - Let’s do lunch!
-Here’s something that took me a while to wrap my head around…School lunch is most kids’ first exposure to social eating, with friends outnumbering grown ups.
+Here’s something that took me a while to wrap my head around…School lunch is most kids’ first exposure to social eating, with friends outnumbering grown-ups.
 They’re so excited about this new big-kid thing that they do more chatting than eating.
 Fear not, they won’t starve!
-Eventually they will get the hang of it.
+Eventually, they will get the hang of it.
 That said, anyone picking up my kids from school knows not to show up without a snack in hand.